 The key points

-- How much will my state pension be in Germany?
+- How much will my public pension be in Germany?

 - Voluntary contributions to the German state pension